Merit Scholarships

 How to Arrange For Loan Repayment by the Mellon Foundation

-- Complete the Application for Loan Repayment, and have a certifying official (graduate school dean or registrar) complete Section 9 at the end of each academic year that you were enrolled as a full-time student.
+1. Complete the Application for Loan Repayment.
+Have a certifying official (graduate school dean or registrar) complete Section 9 at the end of each academic year that you were enrolled as a full-time student.

-- Important Note: the fellow is responsible for any additional interest and/or principal payments required by the loan servicer.
-The fellow is responsible for communicating with the loan servicer regarding eligibility for deferment of repayment based on graduate school enrollment or other applicable criteria.
+3. Important Note: the fellow is responsible for any additional interest and/or principal payments required by the loan servicer.
+The fellow is responsible for communicating with the loan servicer about eligibility for deferment of repayment.
+Eligibility for deferment may be based on graduate school enrollment or other applicable criteria.